scrapy/scrapy/docs/topics/settings.rst

 Default: ``scrapybot``

-The name of the bot implemented by this Scrapy project.
+The name of the bot implemented by this Scrapy project (also known as the project name).
 This will be used to construct the User-Agent by default, and also for logging.

+It's automatically populated with your project name when you create your project with the :doc:`scrapy-ctl.py </topics/scrapy-ctl>` ``startproject`` command.

 .. setting:: BOT_VERSION